20 Reasons to Own a Gun Safe

 18. Protection from robbery

 Your home is your castle.
 However, you do not have a moat or guards like a bank CEO.
-However, you can have a gun safe in the home that lets you protect your family and yourself.
+Yet, you can have a gun safe in the home that lets you protect your family and yourself.

-But, in a small business, a gun safe can fit under the counter near the cash register, as you are a target for robbery at your business.
+But, in a small business, a gun safe can fit under the counter near the cash register, as you are a target for robbery at your company.
 7-11s would not do that, but many clubs, bars, and service stations routinely have a gun on the premises.

 Cabbies today have gun safes in their cabs.
 Criminals prey upon them as they have cash and they often die even when they accede to their robber’s demands.